 - 2

-The patient lies comfortably on his/her stomach with a face down on a procedure table.
+The patient lies comfortably on their stomach, face down, on a procedure table.

 - 3